kevinding0218/InterviewDocuments/Q and A/Web API/REST vs RPC vs GraphQL.md

 ##### Cons
 - **Added Complexity**: the **server needs to handle the complexity of the type of query the client constructs** this can get quite complicated depending on the nature of your data optimizing performance in the backend
 - **Optimizing performance is difficult**: when working with external users it becomes difficult to identify their use cases as they can vary quite a bit
-- Too complicated for a simple API:
+- **Too complicated for a simple API**:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY4MjM5MDQxNiwtMTE1NjIwMzkwNywtMT
+eyJoaXN0b3J5IjpbLTU1NjExNzI4LC02ODIzOTA0MTYsLTExNT
-g2NDY1OTU5MCwtMTgzNzY5NjQ4LDM3OTU0MjYxMyw3NDIwMjk5
+YyMDM5MDcsLTE4NjQ2NTk1OTAsLTE4Mzc2OTY0OCwzNzk1NDI2
-MDAsLTExMDgyMzk5MDZdfQ==
+MTMsNzQyMDI5OTAwLC0xMTA4MjM5OTA2XX0=
 -->